HomeDocumentationAPI Reference

 Type YES if you're sure.
 [NO]: YES

 For now, type YES, and hit enter.
-After we copy the config under the Node Install instructions we will delete the node config JSON and you should not see this warning any more.
+After we copy the config under the Node Install instructions we will delete the node config file and this warning should not be seen any more.

 Standard Security Install Ignore Warning

-If you are running the Standard Security mode with the server and node on the same system, you can ignore this warning about the node config file present.
+If running in the Standard Security mode, with the server and node on the same system, the warning about the node config file present can be ignored.

 Check Containers are Running